British Robotics Scale-Up Fund

 To date, there have been no exits or failures.
 However, these are high-risk investments so you should expect a number of failures in the portfolio.

-Since launch in 2019, the Scale-Up EIS Fund has invested £0.5 million into eight companies, all of which had previously received SEIS funding from British Robotics.
+Since launching in 2019, the Scale-Up EIS Fund has invested £0.75 million into nine companies, all of which had previously received SEIS funding from British Robotics.